vinisillybun/GifFolders/README.md

 **Export / Import:** Backup your folders as JSON and restore them

-**Duplicate protection** Won't let you save the same GIF twice in one folder
+**Duplicate protection:** Won't let you save the same GIF twice in one folder

 ## Installation